 Kantoren: België - beleidsadvies

 Morten has been involved in an array of EU policy and analytical monitoring platforms and studies such as the “Digital Transformation Monitor”, “Advanced Technologies for Industry”, “SME Performance Review” studies, and “Awareness campaign for the modernisation of EU industry – WATIFY”.
 In the “Monitoring Digital Transformation and Key Enabling Technologies” project, Morten was involved in the development of Sectoral Watch reports on the uptake of advanced technologies, while also supporting the IPCEIs with analysis of value chains and market and technology trends.
 As part of the “Digital Transformation Monitor” and “WATIFY” projects, Morten led the production of several case studies, notably national industry 4.0 initiatives and best practices on technological transformation.
-Currently, as part of the “FP evaluation Digital & industrial transition” project, his work focusses on the analysis of funding initiatives in the ICT area.
+As part of the “FP evaluation Digital & industrial transition” project, his work focusses on the analysis of funding initiatives in the ICT area.
 Previously, he worked as deputy project manager under the study “Impact assessment Study for Institutionalised European Partnerships”, where he addressed the candidate partnership for “Key Digital Technologies” under Horizon Europe.